nf-core/eager/docs/usage.md

 #### `--vcf2genome_minfreq`

-In the case of two possible alleles, the frequency of the majority allele required to be called.
+In the case of two possible alleles, the frequency of the majority allele required for a call to be made.
 Else, a SNP will be called as N. Default: `0.8`

 > Modifies VCF2Genome parameter: `-minfreq`